sakana28/MA_notebook/draft test.md

 #### clock divider

+The clock divider is implemented based on a counter to generate the configurable sample clock from the 50MHz system clock.
+The OSA[3:0] signal (bits [3:0] of register 0x21) is used as the input to the clock divider module.
+It specifies the output data rate by controlling the counter maximum limit.
 #### debouncer
 The debouncer module is based on a small-scale FSM.
 This FSM contains only two states - idle and check\_input\_stable.
 When a change in the input signal is detected compared to the value stored in the module's internal register, the FSM enters the check\_input\_stable state.
 If the signal remains stable for a user-defined number of cycles in this state, the register value is updated and the FSM returns to idle.
 Otherwise, the signal transition is considered a bounce and the register value is not updated before going back to idle.